PensionBee/ddd-workshop/README.md

-# DDD Workshop - Typescript: The Useful Bits
+# Typescript: The Useful Bits

 [Back to the workshop overview](https://github.com/PensionBee/ddd-workshop#workshop-overview)